Fars province: Climate and wildlife

-There are three distinct climatic regions in the Fars Province.
+There are three distinct climatic regions in the Pars province.
 First, the mountainous area of the north and northwest with moderate cold winters and mild summers.
 Secondly, the central regions, with relatively rainy mild winters, and hot dry summers.
 The third region located in the south and southeast has cold winters with hot summers.
 The average temperature of Shiraz is 16.8 °C, ranging between 4.7 °C and 29.2 °C.

 The geographical and climatic variation of the province causes varieties of plants; consequently, variation of wildlife has been formed in the province.
 Additional to the native animals of the province, many kinds of birds migrate to the province every year.
 Many kinds of ducks, storks and swallows migrate to this province in an annual parade.
 The main native animals of the province are gazelle, deer, mountain wild goat, ram, ewe and many kinds of birds.
 In the past, like in Khuzestan Plain, the Persian lion had occurred here.